openshift/openshift-ansible/playbooks/openstack/advanced-configuration.md

 ### Configure DNS

 OpenShift requires two DNS records to function fully.
-The first one poinst to the master/load balancer and provides the UI/API access.
+The first one points to the master/load balancer and provides the UI/API access.
 The other one is a wildcard domain that resolves app route requests to the infra node.

 If you followed the default installation from the README section, there is no DNS configured.
-We can add two entries to your `/etc/hosts` to do a quick validation.
+You should add two entries to the `/etc/hosts` file on the Ansible host (where you to do a quick validation.
 A real deployment will however require a DNS server with the following entries set.

 First, run the `openstack server list` command and note the floating IP addresses of the *master* and *infra* nodes (we will use `10.40.128.130` for